 This gives you the psychological satisfaction of seeing a debt disappear sooner and can encourage you to continue your good financial habits.
 However, unless your smallest debt also has the highest interest rate, you’ll be losing money in the long run.
 On the other hand, in the avalanche strategy, you pay off the debts with the highest interest first, which eventually saves you time and money but can be discouraging if your debt is very large and takes a long time to disappear.

-If you’re unhappy with the quality of service you’ve received from FedLoan Servicing so far, you might be searching for a student loan servicers ranking or a list of the top student loan servicers so you can switch to a better company.
+If you’re unhappy with the quality of service you’ve received from FedLoan Servicing so far, you might be searching for a student loan servicers ranking or a list of the top online loan sites so you can switch to a better company.
 Unfortunately, if you don’t like working with a particular company, there’s not much you can do other than hope the government reassigns you to a different one, which isn’t an uncommon occurrence.

 There are still two ways you can choose a new federal loan servicer, though.
 One involves consolidating your loans into a single loan.
 This lets you decide between four of the different loan servicers: FedLoan, Great Lakes, Navient and Nelnet.
 In 2013, the Consumer Financial Protection Bureau released an analysis showing that FedLoan ranked third out of these four servicers in terms of survey ratings from borrowers, so it may be worthwhile to compare your options.